THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Here’s what you can do to sharpen this all-important leadership ability.

 • Reflection.
-There is no self-awareness without constant introspection and self-reflection.
+Self-awareness requires constant introspection and self-reflection.
 Knowing yourself is an ongoing process that depends on variables like your evolving beliefs, the behaviors they dictate, and the resulting internal standards.

 • Personality assessments.
-To learn about your leadership personality, you can use tools like the Myers-Briggs Type Indicator or DISC.
-You can also use my Mattone Leadership Enneagram Inventory to establish your leadership inclinations based on your personality.
+You can use tools like the Myers-Briggs Type Indicator or DISC to learn about your leadership personality.
+You can also use my Mattone Leadership Enneagram Inventory (MLEI) to establish your leadership inclinations based on your personality.

-• Mindfulness allows you to pay more attention to internal processes, enhance your emotional awareness, and reduce reactivity.
-Practicing mindfulness exercises like yoga or meditation can help you get in touch with your deepest self, reducing stress and improving your resilience.
+Mindfulness allows you to pay more attention to internal processes, enhance your emotional awareness, and reduce reactivity.
+Practicing mindfulness exercises like yoga or meditation can help you connect with your deepest self, reducing stress and improving your resilience.

-Nelson Mandela is the embodiment of forgiveness and humility on the global leadership scene.
+Nelson Mandela embodies forgiveness and humility on the global leadership scene.
 His extraordinary self-awareness was a considerable driving force behind his leadership accomplishments.
 He acknowledged his shortcomings, such as his predisposition for resentment and anger, and never ceased working to overcome them.

 Facebook’s Sheryl Sandberg is another high-profile leader who has mastered self-awareness and the art of learning from her mistakes.

 A true scholar of transformational leadership, she is an unshakeable optimist with outstanding communication skills.
-Her self-awareness and well-developed emotional intelligence have helped her be an agile learner keen to show empathy and understand multiple perspectives.
+Her self-awareness and well-developed emotional intelligence have made her an agile learner who is keen to show empathy and understand multiple perspectives.

 “We cannot change what we are not aware of, and once we are aware, we cannot help but change.”- Sheryl Sandberg.